pdfinn/sgpt/README.md

 ## Use cases

 StreamGPT is intended to merge [Unix design philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) principles with the power of generative AI.
 It may be thought of as a general-purpose generative AI component that can be arbitrarily plugged into any text processing pipeline.
-SGPT helps make this convenient by allowyng API keys and other settings to be stored in a configuration file.
+SGPT helps make this convenient by allowyng API keys and other parameters to be stored in a configuration file or environmental variables for easy application.
 A seperator character (the default is a new-line) may be specified to trigger application of the AI's instruction.

 1) Text summarization: